Mountain biking: 1970s–1980s

-There were several groups of riders in different areas of the U.S.A. who can make valid claims to playing a part in the birth of the sport.
-Riders in Crested Butte, Colorado, and Mill Valley, California, tinkered with bikes and adapted them to the rigors of off-road riding.
-Modified heavy cruiser bicycles, old 1930s and '40s Schwinn bicycles retrofitted with better brakes and fat tires, were used for freewheeling down mountain trails in Marin County, California, in the mid-to-late 1970s.
-At the time, there were no mountain bikes.
-The earliest ancestors of modern mountain bikes were based around frames from cruiser bicycles such as those made by Schwinn.
+There were several groups of riders in different areas of the US who can make valid claims to playing a part in the birth of the sport.
+Riders around Mt.
+Tamaplais in Marin County, California and Crested Butte, Colorado, tinkered with bikes and adapted them to the rigors of off-road riding.
+Modified heavy cruiser bicycles, old 1930s and '40s Schwinn bicycles retrofitted with better brakes and fat tires, were used for freewheeling down mountain trails in Marin in the late 1960s to-late 1970s.
+At the time, the bikes were comparatively primitive with single-speed coaster brakes.
+The earliest ancestors of modern mountain bikes were based around frames made by Schwinn, Colson and others.
 The Schwinn Excelsior was the frame of choice due to its geometry.
-Riders used balloon-tired cruisers and modified them with gears and motocross or BMX-style handlebars, creating "klunkers".
+These early bikes were eventually modified with multi-speed gearing, drum or rim brakes, and motocross or BMX-style handlebars, creating "klunkers".
 The term would also be used as a verb since the term "mountain biking" was not yet in use.
 The first person known to fit multiple speeds and drum brakes to a klunker is Russ Mahon of Cupertino, California, who used the resulting bike in cyclo-cross racing.
-Riders would race down mountain fire roads, causing the hub brake to burn the grease inside, requiring the riders to repack the bearings.
-These were called "Repack Races" and triggered the first innovations in mountain bike technology as well as the initial interest of the public (on Mt.
-Tamalpais in Marin CA, there is still a trail titled "Repack"—in reference to these early competitions).
+Early downhill racing on mountain fire roads, caused lesser branded coaster brakes to burn the grease inside, requiring the riders to "repack" the bearings after each race.
+The first organized series of downhill races in Fairfax, California, known as "Repack Races" triggered early innovations in mountain bike technology as well as the initial exposure of the sport to a nationwide audience through TV media's Evening Magazine.
+The fire road unofficially named "Repack" still exists and is rideable.
 The sport originated in California on Marin County's Mount Tamalpais.

 It was not until the late 1970s and early 1980s that road bicycle companies started to manufacture mountain bicycles using high-tech lightweight materials.
 Joe Breeze is normally credited with introducing the first purpose-built mountain bike in 1978.
 Tom Ritchey then went on to make frames for a company called MountainBikes, a partnership between Gary Fisher, Charlie Kelly and Tom Ritchey.
 Tom Ritchey, a welder with skills in frame building, also built the original bikes.
 The company's three partners eventually dissolved their partnership, and the company became Fisher Mountain Bikes, while Tom Ritchey started his own frame shop.